Duygu-Jones/Dashboard_Projects/README.md

 I'm Duygu Jones, a Data Scientist, passionate about data visualization, analysis, and machine learning.

-♻️You can find more about me and my work through the following links:
+♻️ You can find more about me and my work through the following links:

 - **Linedin**: [Linkedin/duygujones](https://www.linkedin.com/in/duygujones/)
 - **Website**: [duygujones.com](https://duygujones.vercel.app/)